One of the most common plumbing problems for Florida homeowners is the dreaded clogged drain.

 A clogged toilet, sink, shower, or bathtub is a frustrating and bothersome problem.
 But, armed with these tips, you should be able to prevent and clear clogs in your home.

-Plumbing Today provides professional drain clearing service to communities throughout Florida.
+Plumbing Today provides professional drain clearing service to communities throughout Florida and has locations in Sarasota, Tampa, Orlando and Naples.